hydrusnetwork/hydrus/docs/launch_arguments.md

 ##**`--pause_network_traffic`**

-This starts the program with `network->pause->all new network traffic` on.
+This starts the client with `network->pause->all new network traffic` on.
 Useful for debugging a downloader in your boot session that is going crazy or stopping a problem subscription from launching.

 ##**`--win_qt_darkmode_test`**

-**Windows only:** This starts the program with Qt's 'darkmode' detection enabled, as [here](https://doc.qt.io/qt-6/qguiapplication.html#platform-specific-arguments), set to 1 mode.
+**Windows only:** This starts the client with Qt's 'darkmode' detection enabled, as [here](https://doc.qt.io/qt-6/qguiapplication.html#platform-specific-arguments), set to 1 mode.
 It will override any existing qt.conf, so it is only for experimentation.
 We are going to experiment more with the 2 mode, but that locks the style to `windows`, and can't handle switches between light and dark mode.

 ##**`--no_qt_multimedia`**

-This stops the program from attempting to load the QtMultimedia libraries.
+This stops the client from attempting to load the QtMultimedia libraries.
 Some environments have damaged or unstable QtMultimedia packages that appear to exist but cause segfaults on import; this resolves it.

+##**`--non_interactive_update`**

+This stops the client from asking any yes/no questions during update.
+These are rare (they are usually "do you want to schedule a lot of maintenance work now?"), but they do block update until answered, so if you need to do a headless/absent update, add this and the update will make the default choice.

 # server-specific arguments